 Mouth breathing is often necessary for fighters to take in the oxygen they need.
-However, be careful not to overemphasise your breathing with a large open mouth as this will signal to you opponent that you are extremely fatigued.
+However, be careful not to overemphasize your breathing with a large open mouth as this will signal to your opponent that you are extremely fatigued.
 It can also increase the risk of jaw injuries.

 BREATHING WHILE FIGHTING

 Regulating your breathing while fighting is incredibly important and can make the difference between a fighter feeling completely out of breath or completely in control.

 Fighters should use an anatomical style of breathing where they synchronize their breath to match their movement.
 This style will involve slow and fast breathing.

 Slow breathing is used when out of the opponent’s range or between rounds.
 It involves breathing deeply and slowly to conserve energy, recover from previous attacks, strategize and calm the mind.